starship/starship/docs/config/README.md

-The module will also show the Target Framework Moniker (<https://docs.microsoft.com/en-us/dotnet/standard/frameworks#supported-target-frameworks>) when there is a csproj file in the current directory.
+The module will also show the Target Framework Moniker (<https://docs.microsoft.com/en-us/dotnet/standard/frameworks#supported-target-frameworks>) when there is a `.csproj` file in the current directory.

 ### Options